 - Use child-resistant lighters.
 Keep matches and lighters out of the reach of children.

 Wildfires are incredibly dangerous and destructive.
-Much like floodwaters, there is no way for you to fight back against a wildfire.
 Your best option is to prepare your property to mitigate damage and evacuate.
 If you live in an area susceptible to wildfires consider making the following modifications to your property.

 Property within 30 Feet of Your Home